UFC 290 Undercard Predictions: Who Will Win On The Undercard?

 First up, on the main card we are predicting Jalin Turner to defeat Dan Hooker.
 Turner lost a razor thin decision to Mateusz Gamrot last time out, meanwhile Dan Hooker has lost four of his last six fights.
 We think Turner will get the job done here via submission.

-Our second betting pick is that Bo Nickal will back up his win over Jamie Pickett at UFC 285 with another submission win here against Tresean Gore.
+Our second betting pick is that Bo Nickal will back up his win over Jamie Pickett at UFC 285 with another submission win here against Val Woodburn.
 Nickal is one of the UFC’s hottest prospects, and we can see him putting in another emphatic performance here.

 At the top of the prelims, there is a terrific fight as Robbie Lawler takes on Niko Price in a welterweight contest.
 Again, this fight is a tough one to call.
 Lawler is the former welterweight king, but has lost five of his last six bouts.
 Then again, they have all come against the top guys in the division.